 The swim classification test is completed on Sunday afternoon immediately after checking into your campsite.
 Please pack your swim gear on the top of your pack or tote to make it easier to access upon arrival.

 Special Note:

-When swim tests are conducted away from or at camp, the Aquatics Director shall at all times reserve the authority to review or retest individuals or entire units to ensure that standards have been maintained.
+For the safety of each participant, the Aquatics staff shall at all times reserve the authority to review or retest individuals or entire units at any point throughout the week.

 SWIMMER'S TEST: